ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 **Actor:** IUA Authorization Client
 **Role:** Communicates claims and launch information to the IUA Authorization Server and receives JWT access token.
 **Actor:** IUA Authorization Server
-**Role:** Identifies the Authorization Client, authorizes the acces on behalf of the user, verifies claims and the authenticated user and responds a JWT Access Token to the IUA Authorization Client to be incorporated into the transactions to access protected ressources.
+**Role:** Identifies the Authorization Client, authorizes the access on behalf of the user, verifies claims and the authenticated user and responds a JWT Access Token to the IUA Authorization Client to be incorporated into the transactions to access protected resources.

 ### Referenced Standards